akihikodaki/akihikodaki/README.md

 I'm a human so I have human characteristics (e.g. I operate best at 20-30 Celsius degrees).
 Other characteristics are:

-- I have never left Japan and am optimized for its environment.
+- I spent most time in Japan and am optimized for its environment.
 I'm a native Japanese speaker.
 - I have an English language ability sufficient to write this.
 - I prefer FLOSS.
 - I'm kind of a low-level programmer and familiar with the C language.
 I occasionally wrote MIPS, ARM, and C++.
 I read x86-64 for debugging but my understanding is kind of fragile.